Special Interests & Scott Stringer NYC Mayoral Candidate

 Weather.
 It's going to be a fairly consistent weather week with the temperature highs in the 60's and the temperature lows in the high 40's to low 50's.
 There's scant chance of rain [12% on Tuesday], and winds will be about 10 mph give or take.
 Humidity will be low all week faling from 40 - 50% today to between 30 - 40% during the middle of the week and returning to 40 - 50% by Friday.

 In the photo at right are a couple of direct mail pieces that were sent by Stringer and funded, in part by NYC real estate developers.
+Stringer took in considerable donations from participants in the real estate industry, before declaring he wouldn't accept any more donations from them for this campaign, but he kept the funds previously donated.

 The NYC Mayoral Campaign - Based on Funding & Polls it's a Two or Three Horse Race Unless Things Change Significantly as Voters Tune in - Garcia